mbfoss/gittools.nvim/README.md

 ## `GitTool graph` <!-- tag: graph -->

-`GitTool log`'s view — same arguments, options and keys — with the commit tree drawn in front of each commit and ref names after the author, in box-drawing glyphs, each rail coloured by its column.
+`GitTool log`'s view, with the same arguments, options and keys, plus the commit tree drawn in front of each commit and ref names after the author, in box-drawing glyphs, each rail coloured by its column.

 ```vim